Flatbush Misdemeanors: Development

 On October 12, 2020, Showtime ordered Flatbush Misdemeanors to series, with a ten episode, straight-to-series order.

 On August 24, 2021, Showtime renewed the series for a second season.
 On September 14, 2022, Showtime canceled the series after two seasons.

 Casting

 On March 12, 2021, Kristin Dodson was cast as a series regular in the series.
 On March 25, 2021, Hassan Johnson joined the series.

 Release

 Broadcast

 Flatbush Misdemeanors premiered on May 23, 2021, on Showtime.
 The first episode was made available online for free on YouTube, as well.
-The first episode of the second season premieres exclusively on Showtime on June 17, while the season debuts on television on June 19.
+The first episode of the second season premiered on Showtime's streaming platform on June 17, 2022, then debuted on television on June 19.

 International

+The show premiered simultaneously in Spain on Movistar Plus+ under the title Buscarse la vida en Brooklyn.
+Both seasons aired on Crave in Canada, premiering in May 2021.
 The series premiered in the United Kingdom on August 12, 2021, on Sky UK.
+On October 13, 2021, Sky Comedy released the series in Germany, Switzerland, and Austria as Willkommen in Flatbush, Brooklyn.
+Across sub-Saharan Africa, including Ghana, the series debuted on Showmax in April 2022.

 Reception

 The show has received mostly positive reviews, with Robert Daniels of RogerEbert.com describing it as "a hilarious, unforced two-hander that feels totally fresh."
 The New York Times called Flatbush Misdemeanors "really funny."
 Flatbush has also been praised for its authentic portrayal of the neighborhood.
 Variety commended the "richly drawn world", while TV Guide described the show as "Old Brooklyn through and through, but still speaks for this generation" and "already one of the best shows of 2021".
 Upon the show's premiere in the UK, The Guardian commended the show as "fresh and thrilling."